FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Reasons Why Dogs Might Jump a Fence

 Dogs may jump a fence for many reasons.
 Our pups can be highly independent, and they may have a high prey drive.
-That prey drive can propel determined dogs to do some dangerous things, including jumping the fence.
+That prey drive, present in certain dog breeds, can propel determined pups to do some dangerous things, including fence jumping.

 1. Your dog sees something—an animal or something else—and decides he needs to chase said animal/object.

 This is where prey drive comes into play.
-Dogs that were bred for hunting are more likely to cave to this particular drive.
+Dogs that were bred for hunting are more likely to cave to this particular drive—most dogs jump fences for this reason.
 They may see a squirrel, a cat, or even a car that invokes the prey drive, and off they go!

 2. Your dog sees a person or another dog that provokes interest.